serde-rs/json-benchmark/README.md

 computer and take the greater of the two results for each number.

 For comparison, here are results from [RapidJSON] on the same hardware with the nativejson-benchmark modified to run 256 times instead of 10.
+Code is in the `cpp` directory of this repo.

 [RapidJSON]: https://github.com/miloyip/rapidjson